islco/sudo/source/_posts/2015-12-18-Operation-Iteration-Obliteration.md

 console.log(arr2); // [ 'beep__', 'boop__', 'bop__' ]
 ```

-And so we've performed a non-destructive operation which gives us a transformed version of our original data and keeps the original data in tact.
+And so, we've performed a non-destructive operation which gives us a transformed version of our original data and keeps the original data in tact.
 We're done, right?
 Not quite.
 We had to add a new variable declaration and then a return statement on a new line.
 I don't know about you, but my favorite type of refactoring results in less code, not more.
 In general, there's "cruft code" that doesn't add to the expressiveness of what we're trying to accomplish.
-Try this instead
+Try this instead:

 ```
 'use strict';